Jasontoro122/ffxiv_census_case_study_march_2023/README.md

 While most of these actions do not necessarily suggest a problem with *FFXIV*, there are minor points where editing content around the starting areas could vastly improve how the Grand Company system interacts with players.
 I suggest the following:
 1. **Change how starting classes begin play.** At the moment, new players are favoring Gridania, and for good reason.
 New Healers must begin play in Gridania, and if they wish to play with friends immediately, their friends will also have to begin play in the same city.
 If additional starting roles are added to Limsa Lominsa or Ul'dah, those Grand Companies are more likely to allure players.
 This can cause the staggering player population in the Order of the Twin Adder to potentially flatten.
 2. **Entice players with better rewards in the Grand Company Ranks.** At the moment, the Second Lieutenant Rank offers many different rewards for players to dig for.
 First Lieutenant requires much more dedication, with a new mechanic called "Adventurer Squadrons," in order to get its promotion.
 And Captain requires players engage with Player vs. Player content as well as additional "Adventurer Squandron" play.
 In order to entice players to continue their Grand Company journey, more rewards could be presented at higher level rankings.
 For instance, once a player reaches First Lieutenant, then they could be invited to events with Grand Company-themed paraphenalia.
 Or, at Captain rank, the player could get additional bonuses towards obtaining the Grand Company currency called Seals.
+3. **Learn more about why players are sticking to the game longer while in the Maelstrom.** As shown in several synopses, the Maelstrom appears to be the most popular when it comes to endgame content.
+Unfortunately, our current database does not offer significant detail as to why endgame players are interacting with Maelstrom for such an extended period of time.
+The Grand Companies offer similar rewards in terms of mounts and items in their shops.
+Additional analysis, such as a player survey, would be appreciated to learn more about this specific interaction.
+For instance, learning if location, armor color, or some other extrinsic reward causes more dedicated audiences to enjoy the Maelstrom more than the other two Grand Companies.

+## Additional Resources
+If you would like to learn more about this project, the (Tableau Public Page)[https://public.tableau.com/app/profile/jason.toro.mccue/viz/FFXIVCaseStudyProjectMarch2023/EndgameSynopsis#1] can be accessed to more clearly see each chart used in this project for data analysis.
+In addition, for the SQL queries used to access the database to come to these conclusions, follow this link [here](https://docs.google.com/document/d/11NIh_aciSZMVYxV6rEopzuNk2PHaP84-kZ8OuG2K9lI/edit?usp=sharing).
+Thank you so much for reading along with me! *FFXIV* is a joy to analyze, since there's just so much to look for.
+With luck, this is just the start of my data storytelling journey!